RobotLearning/traj-gen-and-tracking/README.md

 Paper List:

+- Include new update laws: Mayer form and total least squares.
 - Compare mILC with different parameters, aILC, bILC and only feedback-based ILC (current iteration)
 - Regression on different trajectories?
 - Include wILC ?
-- Include new update laws?
-Mayer form and total least squares?

 Real Robot Notes:

+- We can test the initialization problem with polynomials.
+- Test with f and goto_posture.
 - Test bILC with p = 0.1.
-- How to test mILC? maybe keep line search with beta < 1?
+Test mILC with line search with beta < 1?
-- Test 0.5 sec trajectory.
-Error much less?

 SL Notes: